Debt-to-Income Ratio Explained (DTI)

 Front-End DTI (Housing Ratio)

 The front-end ratio includes the total proposed monthly housing expense: principal and interest on the mortgage, real estate taxes, homeowner’s insurance, mortgage insurance (if applicable), and homeowner’s association dues.
+Because property tax rates vary widely, from high-tax states like New Jersey to states like Texas and Arizona, the housing ratio differs substantially for the same home price.
 For FHA loans, the standard front-end DTI limit is 31%, though automated underwriting may approve ratios above this threshold.
 Conventional loans under Fannie Mae guidelines do not enforce a hard front-end limit when the loan is approved through Desktop Underwriter (DU), though manually underwritten conventional loans typically cap the front-end ratio at 28%.
 VA loans do not use a front-end ratio and instead rely on a residual income test alongside the back-end DTI.

 Back-End DTI (Total Debt Ratio)

 The back-end ratio adds all recurring monthly debt obligations to the housing expense.
 Qualifying debts include minimum monthly payments on credit cards, auto loans, student loans, personal loans, child support, alimony, and any other installment or revolving accounts appearing on the credit report.
 The back-end ratio is the primary gatekeeper in most loan programs.
 Conventional loans under Fannie Mae guidelines generally allow a maximum back-end DTI of 45%, with DU approvals permitting up to 50% when the borrower has strong compensating factors such as high credit scores and significant reserves.
-FHA’s automated underwriting system (TOTAL Scorecard) may approve borrowers with back-end DTIs up to 57%, though manual underwriting caps FHA at 43% without compensating factors or 50% with specific compensating factors.
+FHA’s automated underwriting system (TOTAL Scorecard) may approve borrowers with back-end DTIs up to 57%, though Under FHA manual underwriting guidelines (HUD Handbook 4000.1, Section II.A.5.d.ii), the back-end DTI is capped at 43% without compensating factors, 47% with one compensating factor, and 50% with two or more compensating factors underwriting DTI limits with and without compensating factors.]

 What Counts as Debt